mevdschee/php-crud-api/README.md

 - "pageLimits": Restricts list operations to prevent database scraping
 - "joinLimits": Restricts join parameters to prevent database scraping
 - "customization": Provides handlers for request and response customization
+- "xml": Translates all input and output from JSON to XML

 The "middlewares" config parameter is a comma separated list of enabled middlewares.
 You can tune the middleware behavior using middleware specific configuration parameters: